-- The pre-treatment duration and procedure are based on each patient’s individual medical, drug and psycho-social history.
+- The pre-treatment duration and rapid detox procedure are based on each patient’s individual medical, drug and psycho-social history.
 Several specialized physicians in our hospital may be consulted on an individual basis.
 A safe and comfortable experience is only ensured by having a true understanding of each patient’s medical and psycho-social background.

-What to Expect During Rapid Detox Procedure
+What to Expect During the Rapid Detox Procedure

 - Once the pre-medication process is complete (usually next day), patients are transferred to our Intensive Care Unit (ICU) for the beginning of the detoxification.
 Our doctors perform the Waismann Method® of rapid detox under sedation, by utilizing a combination of intravenous medication while the patient rests comfortably.
 This medically-induced withdrawal is controlled and closely monitored by our nationally-recognized anesthesiologists who has almost two decades of experience performing rapid opiate detoxification.